sapcc/elektron/README.md

 # Elektron
 Elektron is a tiny Ruby client for OpenStack APIs.
 It handles the authentication, manages the session (re-authentication), implements the service discovery and offers the most important HTTP methods.
 Everything that Elektron knows and depends on is based solely on the token context it gets from Keystone.

+Unlike the well-known and widely used Fog Elektron does not define functions for individual API calls and does not evaluate the response.
+Elektron only provides the infrastructure to enable individual API calls.

 ### What it offers:
   * Authentication
   * Session with token context (service catalog, user data, scope) and automatic re-authentication
-  * HTTP Methods: GET, POST, PUT, PATCH, DELETE and OPTIONS
+  * HTTP Methods: GET, POST, PUT, PATCH, DELETE, COPY, HEAD and OPTIONS
   * Possibility to set headers and body on every request
   * Mapping of response data to objects
+  * A middleware based request architecture

 ### What it doesn't offer:
   * Pre-defined API functions